Hepatic encephalopathy occurs in people who have a long-standing (chronic) liver disorder.

-Doctors may do mental status tests Mental Status When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more to check for the subtle changes that occur in the early stages of hepatic encephalopathy.
+Doctors may do mental status tests Mental Status When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more to check for the subtle changes that occur in the early stages of hepatic encephalopathy.
 Electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EEG) may also be done.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EEG) may also be done.
 EEG can detect abnormalities in brain activity but cannot distinguish hepatic encephalopathy from other possible causes.

 In older people, hepatic encephalopathy may be more difficult to recognize in its early stages because its initial symptoms (such as disturbed sleep patterns and mild confusion) may be attributed to dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more or erroneously labeled as delirium Overview of Delirium and Dementia Delirium and dementia are the most common causes of mental (cognitive) dysfunction—the inability to acquire, retain, and use knowledge normally.
 Although delirium and dementia may occur together... read more .